 Think of the transformation in terms of how it makes them feel, how it changes their day, how it changes their status (as seen by themselves and others).

-Now you have a clear understanding of your ideal client we can use that knowledge in the creation of the marketing strategies, systems and messages that we use to bring traffic to your website.
+Now you have a clear understanding of your ideal client we can use that knowledge in the creation of the marketing strategies, systems and messages that we use to bring more traffic to your website.

 Traffic Campaigns - Getting traffic to your website

 Whilst reading this section, remember that we want to convert visitors into subscribers, there's no point in having more website traffic unless you turn it into more customers.
+Don't lose sight of the reason you want to increase website traffic - you want results, conversions, customers, and money.

 Many new businesses look to paid ads to market their products and services, this can be because they haven't established a social media presence or because their email lists are too small or non-existent.